ydb-platform/ydb/ydb/docs/en/core/concepts/topic.md

 ### Autopartitioning modes {#autopartitioning_modes}

-The following autopartition modes are possible for any topic.
+The following autopartitioning modes are available for any topic:

 #### DISABLED

 Autopartitioning is disabled for this topic.
-In this case count of partitions is a constant, and there is no automatic scaling.
+In this mode, the number of partitions remains constant, and there is no automatic scaling.

-Initial count of partitions is defined during topic creation.
-In this mode in case of manual change of partitions count new partitions are added.
-All previously existed partitions remain active as well as new partitions.
+The initial number of partitions is set during topic creation.
+If the partition count is manually adjusted in this mode, new partitions are added.
+Both previously existing and new partitions are active.

 #### UP